-This is a personal decision that we can't make for you.
+This is a personal decision.
 If you wish to become directly involved in branch activities, it would likely be more convenient to join the branch nearest your residence.
 This allows you to network with other genealogists and participate in their seminars and activities which makes you a better researcher.
 If you have no desire to become involved in local activities, then we would suggest joining the branch nearest the area of your main research interests.
 Doing so will put you in touch with information and other researchers concentrated on that same region of the province.

-Some branches permit a "second" or "dual" membership at a reduced cost, facilitating those who wish to join two or more branches.
-Details are provided on the Membership Forms or can be obtained by contacting individual branches directly.
+Yes.
+We offer a "dual" membership at a reduced cost for those wishing to join two or more branches.
+Details are provided through the on-line joining process or on the Membership form.

 How do I submit corrections and updates for the website, or notify the webmaster of other site-related problems or concerns?

-Why have you not responded to my letter or email?
+Why have you not responded to my email or letter?

 There may be several reasons for a delayed response:

-The NBGS and its member branches are staffed by volunteers.
-Please keep in mind that they conduct society-related business in their spare time: the commitments of work, family, etc., will most likely have priority over NBGS correspondence and other business.
+- NBGS and its member branches are staffed by volunteers who conduct society-related business in their spare time: the commitments of work, family, etc., will most likely have priority over NBGS correspondence and other business.
 However, all attempts will be made to deal with your queries or concerns in a timely fashion.

-Please ensure that your return email address is both current and correct.
-The NBGS has no means of following up on "bounced" messages.
+- Please ensure that your email address is both current and correct.
+NBGS has no means of following up on "bounced" messages.

-It is possible that your letter was lost in the postal system, or your email was lost in cyber-space.
+- It is possible that your email was lost in cyber-space, or your letter was lost in the postal system.
 If you feel there has been an undue delay in receiving a response, please try again.
-And, when composing your letter, please keep in mind that any delays may not have been the fault of the NBGS or its volunteers...
+And, when composing your message, please keep in mind that any delays may not have been the fault of NBGS or its volunteers.

-No, the NBGS does not conduct research.
+- No, the NBGS does not conduct research.
 However, some of its members will perform research, either voluntarily or on a fee-for-service basis.
-A list of these individuals will be forwarded if requested.
+A list of researchers-for-hire is published in Generations and on this website.